Shear viscoelasticity in anisotropic holographic axion model: Anisotropic black hole solutions

 \section{Anisotropic black hole solutions}

-We consider a simple holographic axion model \cite{Baggioli:2021xuv} in 4-dimensional spacetime, of which the action is given by
+We consider a simple holographic axion model \cite{Baggioli:2014roa,Alberte:2016xja,Alberte:2015isw,Baggioli:2016rdj,Andrade:2019zey,Baggioli:2021xuv,Baggioli:2023dfj} in 4-dimensional spacetime, of which the action is given by

-where we have adopted the convention that $16\pi G\equiv 1$, $R$ is the Ricci scalar, $\lambda^2$ is the coupling constant with the dimension of mass square, $V$ is a general function of $X$, and $L$ is the AdS radius.
+where we have adopted the convention that $16\pi G\equiv 1$, $R$ is the Ricci scalar, $\lambda^2$ is the effective coupling constant with the dimension of mass square \footnote{The physical coupling in front of $V(X)$, $\frac{\lambda^2}{16\pi G}$, should be dimensionless, which requires the dimension $[\lambda^2]=[G]=[M^2]$.} , $V$ is a general function of $X$, and $L$ is the AdS radius.
 To break the translations of the boundary system, the profiles of the scalars in the bulk should be chosen as

 Then, the general AdS black hole ansatz should be taken as

 of which the metric components, at the AdS boundary $r\rightarrow \infty$, should satisfy

 The location of the horizon $r_h$ is then defined by $A(r=r_h)=0$.
 For simplicity, we will set $L$ to be one \footnote{This means that all the dimensional quantities are rescaled by $L$.
 For instance, $\lambda\rightarrow \lambda L$ which becomes a dimensionless quantity.}, and consider a class of specific models with